chigenori053/CausalSqript/README.md

 ### Scenario Configuration Files
 Each CLI keeps scenario definitions under its `scenarios/config.json`.
 These JSON files list `file`, optional `mode` (`symbolic` / `polynomial` / `causal`), and `counterfactual` payloads that `--scenario` picks up automatically:

-- Edu: `edu/cli/scenarios/config.json`
+- Edu: `causalscript/edu/cli/scenarios/config.json`
-- Pro: `pro/cli/scenarios/config.json`
+- Pro: `causalscript/pro/cli/scenarios/config.json`
 - Demo: `demo/scenarios/config.json`

 You can add new entries to those files to expose additional `.mlang` programs without changing the CLI flags used by CI.

 ## Pro Edition
-プロフェッショナル向け CLI / デモについては `README_PRO.md` を参照。`python -m pro.cli ...` で直接呼び出せます。
+プロフェッショナル向け CLI / デモについては `README_PRO.md` を参照。`python -m causalscript.pro.cli ...` で直接呼び出せます。

 ## Learning Logs & Notebook Demo
 CausalScript now ships with a lightweight `LearningLogger` that records `problem → step → end` events (including rule IDs supplied by the knowledge base) as JSON.
 You can pass the logger into an evaluator: